 The Gainesville periodontist will give a thorough examination of your gums and teeth to check for any conditions such as receding gums, problems with the way in which your teeth fit when you bite down and check your teeth to determine if any teeth are loose.

-Your Gainesville periodontist may also take a small instrument that is designed to measure the depth of the space between your teeth and gums that is known as the periodontal pocket.
-That may be followed by xrays to see the health of the bones below the gums.
+Your Gainesville periodontist will measure the depth of the space between your teeth and gums that is known as the periodontal pocket.
+That will followed by xrays to see the health of the bones below the gums.

 Patients who have signs of any kind of moderate or severe level of periodontal disease, or patients with a complicated medical history should be managed by a periodontal expert or by a partnership between the periodontist and the dentist for the best level of care.

 If your general dentist has told you that you have periodontal disease, you should see a periodontist.